 "I know they used to be so close," said Polly, shaking her head.

-- Historical Villain Upgrade: In our timeline, Christian Weston Chandler is a controversial webcomic creator.
-This timeline's version of Christian Weston Chandler is a school shooter.
+- Historical Villain Upgrade: In our timeline, Christine Weston Chandler is a controversial webcomic creator.
+This timeline's Christian Weston Chandler is a school shooter.

 - Horror Doesn't Settle for Simple Tuesday: Valentine's Day 2001 has Christian Weston Chandler shooting 21 people dead at Manchester High School, then shooting himself.